mk590901/door_simulation_on_toit/README.md

 An application is a set of classes that implement the idea outlined above in the Introduction.

 ## Class State
-The class contains a container of objects of type Transition.
+The class contains a container of objects of type ***Transition***.
 Each state corresponds to a set of transitions from this state to other states under the influence of events.

 ## Class Transition
 The object of the Transition class contains a pair: state to which to transition, and an object with the ITransition interface, the 'execute'' method to be called on the transition.